lbordfeldt/mypaper/README.md

 # mypaper
-A paper on my results on software carpentreology for the greater good.
+A paper of results I achieved with my fucking collaborators my results on software carpentreology for the greater good.

 ## Abstract
 Expand the abstract.